mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 You could find [here the presentations](http://bit.ly/14juin2018) (in French) we presented in Quebec city on June, 14 2018.

-The goal is demonstrate a typical flow of a modernization journey: from on-premise, to public cloud IaaS, then going more agile with Containers, to leverage more platform capabilities with OCP and then finally take advantage of your SQL database as a Service:
+The goal is demonstrate a typical flow of a modernization journey: from on-premise, to public cloud IaaS, then going more agile with Containers, to leverage more platform capabilities with Kubernetes and a step further with OCP; and then finally take advantage of your SQL database as a Service:

 ![Modernization Journey Workflow](./imgs/Modernization_Journey_Workflow.png)

+Remark: the intent here is to use as much as possible Kubernetes API (CLI and manifest files) to interact with the OCP cluster to demonstrate how easily you could be up to speed with OCP with your Kubernetes skills.
+Furthermore, some extra OCP setup and config will be illustrated as needed.

 # VM